choiway/prognog/README.md

 ## Take Aways

-I'm still suprised by how much faster the Rust code given that it's not taking advantage of concurrency or any fancy Rust features.
+I'm still suprised by how much faster the Rust code given that it's not taking advantage of concurrency.

 I figure the read and write is constrained by the hard drive so I'm guessing most of the gain comes from the look ups which probably benefits from manual memory management in Rust.

-I do wonder what the performance gain would be if I optimized the Python code before writing it in Rust.
+Ignoring the fact that I don't know how I would optimize the Python code, I do wonder what the performance difference would be if I looked into optimizing the Python code before writing it in Rust.

 I really like working with Rust's ecosystem.
 Online documentation is good and Cargo is great.

-I used `peroxide` to calculate standard deviations but was surprised that there aren't more math/data science  libraries for Rust..
+I used `peroxide` to calculate standard deviations but was surprised that there aren't more math/data science libraries for Rust.

 The `clap` Crate is awesome and really simplified the passing and parsing of commnand line arguments in Rust.